cropgeeks/hpc-help/index.rst

 Crop Diversity HPC Help
 =======================

 Hello!
-Here you'll find the documentation for the UK's "Crop Diversity Bioinformatics High Performance Computing (HPC)" Linux cluster - ``gruffalo`` - and its associated data storage and services.
+Here you'll find the documentation for the UK's `Crop Diversity Bioinformatics High Performance Computing (HPC)`_ Linux cluster - ``gruffalo`` - and its associated data storage and services.

+.. _`Crop Diversity Bioinformatics High Performance Computing (HPC)`: https://www.cropdiversity.ac.uk

 .. warning::
   This documentation is still a work-in-progress and not all sections are complete.
 Please :doc:`contact-us` if in doubt about anything.